AlexSzkDev/Code-Institute-Milestone-1/README.md

-This site features a landing page which loads a lightweight javascrpt library called Particles.js built by Vincent ... this library creates an animated particles effect which can be easily modified through the .Json file and hosted through a CDN.
+This site features a landing page which loads a lightweight javascrpt library called Particles.js built by Vincent Garreau.
+This library creates an animated particles effect which can be easily modified through the .Json file and hosted through a CDN.

-Another feauture I have added is the Animate-On-Scoll library.
-It allows you to easliy add attributes to any section to create a range of animated effects on scroll.
+Another feature I have added is the Animate-On-Scroll library.
+It allows you to easily add attributes to any section to create a range of animated effects on scroll.

-The "Skills" section feautures icons from DevIcons along with A-O-S library to display the different technoligies I use.
+The "Skills" section features icons from DevIcons along with A-O-S library to display the different technologies I use.

-The "Porfolio" section uses a card deck with images on top to display most recent projects/work with a project discription.
+The "Portfolio" section uses a card deck with images on top to display most recent projects/work with a project description.

-The "My Services" sections gives a list of information on what differnt services I offer.
+The "My Services" sections gives a list of information on what different services I offer.
 Below is the contact form where users can submit their information and send me a message if they want to reach out.

 ### Features Left to Implement